IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

     - Cell Merging

 * New API
-    - Added SelectionChanged event.
-Used to detect changes on selection interactions , eg. Multiple row selection.
+    - Added `SelectionChanged` event.
+Used to detect changes on selection interactions eg. Multiple row selection.

 * Breaking Changes:
-    - Renamed GridSummaryScope enum type from DataSourceSummaryScope to SummaryScope
+    - Changed `GridSummaryScope` property's type to `SummaryScope` from `DataSourceSummaryScope`
-    - Renamed GroupHeaderDisplayMode enum type from DataSourceSectionHeaderDisplayMode to GroupHeaderDisplayMode
+    - Changed `GroupHeaderDisplayMode` property's type to `GroupHeaderDisplayMode` from DataSourceSectionHeaderDisplayMode

 <!-- end: Blazor, React, WebComponents -->